 This course focuses on cultural production in Canada from early First Nations art practices until the middle of the twentieth century.
 Through thematic explorations we will consider some of the histories of Canadian art during this time period.
 This course is intended to give students a foundation in applying social and contextual analysis to the study of early Canadian Art.

 Visual Culture & The Human Body (VISA 3P52)

 This is a special topics course that explores the depiction and representation of the human body.
 During the semester we will focus on a wide range of case studies and visual material in order to critically examine how and why the human body has been such a significant subject in the history of visual culture.
-Thematic explorations include medical imagery, pornography and censorship, portraiture, advertising, and performance art.
+Thematic explorations include medical imagery, censorship, portraiture, advertising, and performance art.
 Students in this course will pursue their individual interests in course themes through the completion of a semester-long research and creative project.

 Picturing Animals (VISA 3P98)